JayBuch/ets2-trucknav-linux/README.md

 ## What you get in this repo

-All files needed to run the integration are included.
-You do **not** need to download the original `TruckNav-Sim` or `ets2-telemetry-udp` repositories separately — they are linked below only for credit.

 | File | Purpose |
 |------|---------|
 | `ets2-telemetry-udp/src/telemetry.cpp` | Modified SCS SDK plugin that sends position, heading, fuel, time, rest, and navigation data over UDP. |